 The Company uses "Non-GAAP Loss from Operations" as a non-GAAP financial measure within the MD&A but it is not a defined term under IFRS to assess performance.
-Non-GAAP Loss from Operations is calculated as follows:
+Non-GAAP Loss from Operations adjusts the Loss from Operations to exclude our share based compensation plans.